FEniCS/dolfinx/demo/pde/hyperelasticity/cpp/documentation.rst

   using namespace dolfin;

-We begin by defining two classes, deriving from ``SubDomain`` for later use when specifying domains for the boundary conditions.
+We begin by defining two classes, deriving from :cpp:class:`SubDomain` for later use when specifying domains for the boundary conditions.

 .. code-block:: c++